Welding Positions Explained: 1G 2G 3G 4G and More

 Can All Metals Be Welded in Every Position Equally Well?

 No, you can’t weld all metals equally well in every position.
-You must match welding techniques to metal properties, joint design, and heat control, because gravity, conductivity, and thickness change how each metal behaves.
+Metal type, thickness, heat control, joint design, and process choice all change how the puddle behaves.

 How Does Pipe Diameter Change Welding Position Difficulty?